Mjic99/clean-code-samples/README.md

 ## Description

-This repo shows a Log system implementation that uses the chain of responsability pattern and applies some principles exposed in the book
+This repo shows a Log system implementation and a tic tac toe game implementation.
+These examples apply some of the principles exposed in the book.